joeynor/OSProject/README.md

  <img src="./images" width="70%">

 2. What is different from the previous ping in the section above? ***(1 mark)*** <br>
+**_`The key difference in the successful scenario is that both containers are part of the same user-defined Docker network.
+This setup allows container c1 to resolve and communicate with container c2 easily.
+In contrast, the error occurs because container c1 cannot resolve c2, likely due to them being on different networks or an incorrect network configuration.`_**

 ## Intermediate Level (10 marks bonus)